How to Choose Appliances for Your New Kitchen: A Remodeler’s Guide

 1. Start with How You Cook (and Live)

-2. Appliances to Think Through
+2. Major Kitchen Appliances to Think Through

 Refrigerator

 Choose based on your storage needs—French door, side-by-side, or built-in panel-ready units.
 Internal organization and freezer placement also matter.
+Don’t just look at the cubic feet of storage but also how the internal compartments are arranged (and whether what you have in your current fridge would fit well inside).

 Range or Cooktop + Wall Oven